Family Guy season 8: Reception

 The eighth-season premiere received a 5.2 rating share in the Nielsen ratings among viewers age 18 to 49, attracting 10.17 million viewers overall, the highest rated episode of the season.
 Both of these figures were significantly higher than those of the seventh-season finale.
 In the weeks following "Road to the Multiverse", viewership ratings hovered around 7 million.
 Aside from the premiere, "Family Goy", the second episode for the season, garnered the most views with 9.66 million, a high for the remainder of the eighth season.
 The episode "Dial Meg for Murder" received the fewest viewers for the season with 6.21 million viewers.

 Episodes of the eighth season were nominated for and won several awards.
 On July 8, 2010, the song entitled "Down Syndrome Girl" from "Extra Large Medium" was nominated for a Primetime Emmy Award for Outstanding Music and Lyrics at the 62nd Primetime Emmy Awards.
 Series creator Seth MacFarlane and composer Walter Murphy were nominated for their work on the song's lyrics and music.
-On July 24, 2010, MacFarlane gave a live performance of the song at the San Diego Comic-Con International, to an audience of nearly 4,200 attendees.
+On July 24, 2010, MacFarlane gave a live performance of the song at San Diego Comic-Con, to an audience of nearly 4,200 attendees.
 At the Creative Arts Awards on August 21, 2010, "Down Syndrome Girl" lost to the USA Network series Monk.
 Greg Colton, director of "Road to the Multiverse", was awarded the Primetime Emmy Award for Outstanding Individual Achievement in Animation for storyboarding the episode.
 In February 2010, "Dog Gone" won the Sid Caesar Comedy Award, at the annual Genesis Awards, for television comedy.

 The Parents Television Council, a frequent critic of Family Guy, branded "Family Goy", "Dial Meg for Murder", "Extra Large Medium", "Go Stewie Go", "Brian & Stewie" and "Quagmire's Dad" as the "worst show of the week," a title frequently given to the series by the group.
 In response to the group's criticism, executive producer David Goodman claimed that Family Guy is "absolutely for adults", and that he does not allow his own children to watch the show.